Eurovision Song Contest 2023 in Great Britain: Official decision

 A month ago, British Prime Minister Boris Johnson spoke out in favor of hosting the ESC 2023 in Ukraine.
 “The fact is, they won it and they deserve to have it,” Johnson said at the time.
 Now the outgoing head of government announced: “Last week (Ukrainian) President (Volodymyr) Zelenskyj and I agreed that the ESC 2023, wherever it takes place, must celebrate the country and the people of Ukraine.”

 “Now that we’re hosting, the UK will deliver on that promise straight away – and put on an amazing competition on behalf of our Ukrainian friends,” Johnson wrote on Twitter.
-So far it is still unclear in which city the ESC 2023 will be held.
+It is still unclear in which city the ESC 2023 will be held.
 According to the BBC, Manchester and Glasgow have both signaled interest. (ph/dpa)

 #Eurovision #Song #Contest #Great #Britain #Official #decision